cimplival/ToursAndTravel/README.md

 # Tours-and-Travel
-This is a tours and tourism website for Kenya.
+This is a tours and travel website for Kenyan operators.

-Have a look at: bit.ly/tntke
+The website can be found here: [Tours and Travel Kenya](bit.ly/tntke)